You might have noticed by now how I'm a big fan of using network cables -- as opposed to Wi-Fi -- as a way to extend a home network.

 Again, what I described above is the easiest part of wiring a home, though it can seem the most intimidating.
 Hopefully, the latter is only so before you've read this post.

-So here’s the trick: Get somebody to do the actual work of running the cables for you.
-Once they’ve gotten the cables’ ends sticking out of the wall (or the floor), send them home!
-It’s time for you to have fun while saving some money on labor.
+So here's the trick: Get someone lanky to do the actual work of running the cables.
+Once they've gotten the cables' ends sticking out of the wall (or the floor), send them home!
+It's time for you to have fun while saving some money on labor.

 It's very satisfying to see how much better your home (Wi-Fi) network becomes afterward, especially when you can claim you did that (all) by yourself!